-Children will only be released to parents, unless written arrangements have been made.
-Adults, picking up children who are unfamiliar to staff will be asked for identification and their names checked against the emergency pickup list.
+Children will only be released to parents or emergency release designee, with ID, unless written arrangements have been made.
+Adults picking up children who are unfamiliar to staff will be asked for identification and their names checked against the emergency pickup list.
 The parent will be contacted for confirmation if prior arrangements have not been made.
 If a parent is unavailable to confirm that someone else will be picking up their child we will not release the child to the unfamiliar person.
 Children will not be released to siblings or other children under the age of 14.
 Parents are responsible for their child's safe departure.
 If a parent arrives at a CYS facility program to pick up their child and smells of alcohol, has slurred speech, or appears to be inebriated, RIA Police will be notified.

-Parents are asked to notify the program by 9:00 AM if their child will be absent for the day.
+Parents are asked to notify the program before their child's bus during school days, and by 9:00 AM on full day outs, if their child will be absent for the day.